 Lymph nodes are small bean-shaped structures located along the lymphatic vessels.
 The lymph nodes filter out bacteria, viruses, cancer cells and other waste products.

-A sentinel lymph node is the first lymph node(s) to which cancer cells are most likely to spread from a primary tumor.
+A sentinel lymph node (also known as a sentinel node) is the first lymph node(s) to which cancer cells are most likely to spread from a primary tumor.

-- Nuclear Medicine Department: 1250 First Avenue (between East 67th and East 68th Street); elevator to 2nd floor
+- Nuclear Medicine Department: 1250 First Avenue (between East 67th and East 68th Streets); elevator to 2nd floor

-- Presurgical Center (PSC): 1275 York Avenue (between East 67th and East 68th Street); B elevator to 6th floor
+- Presurgical Center (PSC): 1275 York Avenue (between East 67th and East 68th Streets); B elevator to 6th floor

-- Surgical Day Hospital (SDH): 1275 York Avenue (between East 67th and East 68th Street); M elevator to 2nd floor
+- Surgical Day Hospital (SDH): 1275 York Avenue (between East 67th and East 68th Streets); M elevator to 2nd floor

-The pictures taken during your scan will show the flow of the radioactive liquid and which lymph nodes absorb the radioactive dye.
+The pictures taken during your scan will show the flow of the radioactive fluid and which lymph nodes absorbed it.
 This information will be used by your surgeon as a guide (or map) to determine the location of the sentinel node(s).

-If you are having surgery the same day as your mapping you will be escorted from the scanning room to the operating room.
-In most other cases, you will go home after the mapping.
+If you are having surgery the same day as your mapping procedure, you will be escorted from the scanning room to the operating room.
+In most other cases, you will go home after the mapping procedure.